Why Happiness at Work Matters

 Does this mean you have to always bring snacks to work?
 No, of course not.
 But why not start one of those boring Monday meetings with a humorous (and work-appropriate) video from YouTube or encourage people to bring in and share jokes (again, make sure they're appropriate for work).
 Maybe you can play short comedy videos to lighten the mood when your team gets stressed .
 The idea is not to repress negative feelings or ignore problems, but to keep people from getting mired in them.

 Success does not come before happiness; happiness comes before success.

 Helping your employees find joy and meaning in what they're doing definitely benefits your profit margin.
 To do this, you need to support them, appreciate them, listen to them, and empower them to use their innate strengths.

 Robin Williams' most obvious strength was making us all laugh, so let's all bring some happiness into our workplaces this week, shall we?

 I say we gather around some funny clips of Robin at his best and brightest, and feel grateful for all the laughs he gave us.
 It's a great tribute to his memory, and as we've been told, laughter is the best medicine.
 Thanks for all the laughs, Robin.

 Find this useful?
 If so, sign up for Ariana's bi-monthly update for more articles to keep your mojo flowing!

-Ariana Ayu is the CEO and founder of several companies including Ayutopia International, LLC, which develops profitable collaborative corporate cultures, personal celebrity brands, and custom branded websites.
-Her press and media appearances include USA Today, International Business Times, ABC, CBS, CBS Money Watch, the CW, Eyewitness News, FOX, NBC, Newsday, Virtual-Strategy Magazine, the World?s Luxury Guide, MoneyShow.com, The Miami Herald, BlogTalkRadio, and Hollywood Industry, among others.
+Ariana Ayu is the CEO and founder of several companies, including Ayutopia International, which develops profitable collaborative corporate cultures, personal celebrity brands, and custom branded websites.
+Her press and media appearances include USA Today, International Business Times, ABC, CBS, CBS Money Watch, the CW, Eyewitness News, FOX, NBC, Newsday, Virtual-Strategy Magazine, World's Luxury Guide, MoneyShow.com, Miami Herald, BlogTalkRadio, and Hollywood Industry, among others.